awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 ## Download certificates to the device<a name="download-thing-certificates"></a>

-Earlier, you downloaded your device's certificates to your development computer\.
-In this section, you copy these certificates to your device set up the device with the certificates that it uses to connect to AWS IoT\.
+Earlier, you downloaded your device's certificate to your development computer\.
+In this section, you copy the certificate to your device set up the device with the certificates that it uses to connect to AWS IoT\.
+If you use an HSM, you also import the certificate file into the HSM in this section\.
++ If you created the thing certificate and private key in the AWS IoT service earlier, follow the steps to download the certificates with private key and certificate files\.
++ If you created the thing certificate from a private key in a hardware security module \(HSM\) earlier, follow the steps to download the certificates with the private key and certificate in an HSM\.

+### Download certificates with private key and certificate files<a name="download-thing-certificates-without-hardware-security"></a>

 **To download certificates to the device**

-1. Copy the AWS IoT thing certificates from your development computer to the device\.
-You might be able to use the `scp` command, for example\.
-   + Replace *device\-ip\-address* with the IP of your device\.
+1. <a name="installation-copy-thing-certificate-to-device"></a>Copy the AWS IoT thing certificate from your development computer to the device\.
+If SSH and SCP are enabled on the development computer and the device, you can use the `scp` command on your development computer to transfer the certificate\.
+Replace *device\-ip\-address* with the IP address of your device\.

    ```
    scp -r greengrass-v2-certs/ device-ip-address:~